-- 1. Highlight the license text from beginning to end and then copy it. - 2.
+- 1. Click the Copy button to copy the license string into your computer's paste buffer. - 2.
 Click the Paste button in the dialog. - 3.
-Mixbus will verify the license's signature and then allow you to apply the license to the program. - 4.
+Mixbus will verify the license's signature and then allow you to Apply the license to the program. - 4.
 Click the Apply button.

-Your license has your name encrypted in it so you should never share it with anybody!
+NOTE: Your license has your name encrypted in it so you should never share it with anybody!